Djibouti: Prehistory

 The Bab-el-Mandeb region has often been considered a primary crossing point for early hominins following a southern coastal route from East Africa to South and Southeast Asia.

 The Djibouti area has been inhabited since the Neolithic.
 According to linguists, the first Afroasiatic-speaking populations arrived in the region during this period from the family's proposed urheimat ("original homeland") in the Nile Valley, or the Near East.
 Other scholars propose that the Afroasiatic family developed in situ in the Horn, with its speakers subsequently dispersing from there.

 Cut stones dated about 3 million years old have been collected in the area of Lake Abbe.
-In the Gobaad plain (between Dikhil and Lake Abbe), the remains of a Palaeoloxodon recki elephant were also discovered, visibly butchered using basalt tools found nearby.
+In the Gobaad plain (between Dikhil and Lake Abbe), the remains of the extinct elephant Palaeoloxodon recki were also discovered, visibly butchered using basalt tools found nearby.
 These remains would date from 1.4 million years BCE.
 Subsequently, other similar sites were identified as probably the work of Homo ergaster.
 An Acheulean site (from 800,000 to 400,000 years BCE), where stone was cut, was excavated in the 1990s, in Gombourta, between Damerdjog and Loyada, 15 km south of Djibouti City.
 Finally, in Gobaad, a Homo erectus jaw was found, dating from 100,000 BCE.
 On Devil's Island, tools dating back 6,000 years have been found, which were used to open shells.
 In the area at the bottom of Goubet (Dankalélo, not far from Devil's Island), circular stone structures and fragments of painted pottery have also been discovered.
-Previous investigators have also reported a fragmentary maxilla, attributed to an older form of Homo sapiens and dated to ~250 Ka, from the valley of the Dagadlé Wadi.
+Previous investigators have also reported a fragmentary maxilla, attributed to an older form of Homo sapiens and dated to c.
+250 Ka, from the valley of the Dagadlé Wadi.

 Pottery predating the mid-2nd millennium has been found at Asa Koma, an inland lake area on the Gobaad Plain.
 The site's ware is characterized by punctate and incision geometric designs, which bear a similarity to the Sabir culture phase 1 ceramics from Ma'layba in Southern Arabia.
 Long-horned humpless cattle bones have likewise been discovered at Asa Koma, suggesting that domesticated cattle were present by around 3,500 years ago.
 Rock art of what appear to be antelopes and a giraffe are also found at Dorra and Balho.
 Handoga, dated to the fourth millennium BCE, has in turn yielded obsidian microliths and plain ceramics used by early nomadic pastoralists with domesticated cattle.